Stack Pierce: Background

-Pierce was state boxing champion.
+Pierce was a state boxing champion.
 Later he played professional baseball, beginning with the Cleveland Indians organization and later the Milwaukee Braves organization.

-Having left high school, he joined up to the army where he was an Airborne Engineer.
+Having left high school, he joined the army where he was an Airborne Engineer.
 While in the army he played baseball in the Special Services.
-He came up on the radar of the Cleveland Indians and he was signed to a Major League contract.
+He came up on the radar of the Cleveland Indians and was signed to a Major League contract.
 Not long after the Milwaukee Braves bought his contract and was with them for six years until his retirement in 1960.
 Later he moved to Los Angeles with his wife.

 He has had prominent and recurring roles in a number of Leo Fong exploitation films as well as a few Fred Williamson films.
 Among the films in which he appeared with Williamson are Hammer (1972), No way Back (1976, in the part of Bernie).
 Others included, The Big Score (1983), The Messenger (1986) and Transformed (2005).

 He has appeared on Michael Dante's radio show, On Deck.